-I need some times to connect the windows systems.
-I have used Remmina which is capable of vnc,ssh,rdp, nx etc. But all just need rdp.
-Remmina is very talented application but I do not need so much talent.
-I just need RDP and I want to use my screen very efficient.
+I need some time to connect the windows systems.
+I have used Remmina which is capable of VNC, SSH, RDP, etc. But all just need RDP.
+Remmina is a very talented application but I do not need so much talent.
+I just need RDP and I want to use my screen very efficiently.
 Remmina shows menus I don’t use and get space from my screen.
-I decided to used rdesktop which have a lot of option about rdp protocol.
-But it do not have extra protocols like vnc, ssh etc. But it do not need them for rdesktop I have other practical solution for them.
-Now speaking is enough for now, lets go to the usage of rdesktop.
+I decided to used rdesktop which have a lot of option about RDP protocol.
+But it does not have extra protocols like VNC, SSH, etc. But it does not need them for rdesktop I have other practical solutions for them.
+Now speaking is enough for now, let’s go to the usage of rdesktop.

 Connect Remote Desktop with Password